kragen/dernocua/text/c-stack-bytecode.md

         fortosteploop
         ...
         continue

+These are respectively 4 bytes (32 bits) and 5 bytes (40 bits), which
+are significantly less than the BASIC Stamp’s 57 bits despite using a byte-oriented encoding.

 Instead of having Forth-like i, j, and k instructions, you could maybe stick the loop counter in a regular word-sized local variable, using a